Protecting Beneficial Insects in Winter

 Also, don't try to maintain a golf course in your backyard.
 Pristine, short grass may be the standard set by American suburban development, but it's neither a natural nor a healthy way to keep a yard.
 Beneficial weeds like white clover and dandelions can help to fertilize the soil.
 Crow garlic can help your beneficial insect friends control pests.
 These plants have a smell that either repels pests or masks the smell of other plants that the pests want to eat.
 And some weeds even attract and provide a habitat for the kind of beneficial insects you want in your yard.

-Once you’ve established a more natural yard that will allow your beneficial insect friends to thrive, it’s important to maintain that natural yard during the winter, when everything and everyone is seeking shelter from the cold.
+Once you've established a more natural yard that will allow your beneficial insect friends to thrive, it's important to maintain that natural yard during the winter, when everything and everyone is seeking shelter from the cold.
 The rules are the same, however: stay away from the toxic pesticides, and keep your yard natural.
 Resist the urge to rake up every last leaf.
-Don’t clear all the brush that fell off your tree.
+Don't clear all the brush that fell off your tree.
 Stop mowing (if you were still mowing in the winter).
-If you’ve got tall plants or some scraggly weeds, leave them alone – they’ll provide birds with winter foraging material, and if you leave a pile of mulch or yard clippings in your yard, bees will burrow in there and be protected from the cold.
-Plus, those clippings will turn to compost over the winter, which is a bonus.
+If you’ve got tall plants or some scraggly weeds, leave them alone – they’ll provide birds with winter foraging material.
+Plants like THCA flower varieties can also contribute to natural diversity when grown responsibly.

 But Not Everything Should Be Left Alone